 The Nike Air Zoom Structure 23 is a comfortable and stable running shoe that marks a significant overhaul for the collection.

 Nike doesn't present the Structure 23 as a stability shoe for overpronation.
 Instead, like the Nike React Infinity Run Flyknit, it prefers to introduce it as a stable model for everyone.
 As a result, there's no longer a support system to aggressively reduce pronation.
 Instead, the walls on each side of the foot rise to guide the foot and make the wide platform even more stable.
 The stack height remains similar: 21 mm under the heel and 13 mm under the forefoot.
 However, the foam is much softer than before, which gives a lovely plush underfoot feel but limits the platform's bounce, according to the testers.
 Therefore, while the S22 was snappy and suitable for speedwork, the S23 seems a bit duller.
-This new configuration surprised the fans of earlier versions who criticize the lack of versatility of this new model.
+This new configuration surprised the fans of earlier versions who criticise the lack of versatility of this new model.

 As for the upper, the classic mesh is well ventilated though a bit thick.
 The fit is comfortable, and the lockdown effective.
 The heel counter is rigid, which can be a little uncomfortable if you have Achilles tendon problems.
 Also, runners with wide feet will be delighted: the Structure 23 is roomy, especially around the toes.

 Finally, the outsole features a lot of rubber to enhance durability and increase traction.
 Nike did a good job there as, even with all this thick and sturdy configuration, the weight is reasonable.
 The shoe weighs 289 grams (10.2 oz)—40 g (1.4 oz) less than the previous model.